TankerHQ/spec/concepts.md

 They are explained in more detail below.

+### Tanker app

+An app is created in the <a href="https://dashboard.tanker.io">Tanker dashboard</a> and managed its creator.
+Creating an app gives a *app secret* and an *app ID*.

+### Trustchain

+A Trustchain is a collection of signed blocks, attached to a given Tanker app.
+You can read more about it in the [trustchain_design.md](trustchain design) section.

+The basic role of a *Trustchain* is to provide public key distribution between *users* without being able to tamper with anything or access any private data.

 ### Trustchain keys

 A *Trustchain* is identified by a unique ID, a name, and a [Trustchain Signature Key Pair] (TSK).
+The name is informative only.

-The name is informative and is never used in the SDK.
+The TSK is generated client-side by the *customer* during the *Trustchain* creation and is called *app secret* in  the dashboard.

+As such, it is only known by the *customer* and cannot be recovered by *Tanker* in any way - except if the "test mode" is enabled.

 The public part of the TSK is included in the *Trustchain*'s root *block*.
-The *Trustchain* ID is actually the hash of the *Trustchain* root *block*.
+The *Trustchain* ID is actually the hash of the *Trustchain* root *block* and is named *app ID* in the dashboard.

-The TSK is generated client-side by the *customer* using the [Tanker dashboard](https://dashboard.tanker.io) during the *Trustchain* creation.
-As such, it is only known by the *customer* and cannot be recovered by *Tanker* in any way.

 ### User ID